George Rogers Clark: In the service of the French

 In early 1794, however, President Washington issued a proclamation forbidding Americans from violating U.S. neutrality and threatened to dispatch General Anthony Wayne to Fort Massac to stop the expedition.
 The French government recalled Genêt and revoked the commissions he granted to the Americans for the war against Spain.
 Clark's planned campaign gradually collapsed, and he was unable to convince the French to reimburse him for his expenses.
 Clark's reputation, already damaged by earlier accusations at the end of the Revolutionary War, was further maligned as a result of his involvement in these foreign intrigues.
+Brigadier General James Wilkinson, 2nd in command of the Legion of the United States, claimed credit for undermining Clark and for preventing supplies from being shipped down the Ohio River.

 Mounting debts

 In his later years Clark's mounting debts made it impossible for him to retain ownership of his land, since it became subject to seizure due to his debts.
 Clark deeded much of his land to friends or transferred ownership to family members so his creditors could not seize it.
 Lenders and their assignees eventually deprived the veteran of nearly all of the property that remained in his name.
 Clark, who was at one time the largest landholder in the Northwest Territory, was left with only a small plot of land in Clarksville.
 In 1803 Clark built a cabin overlooking the Falls of the Ohio, where he lived until his health failed in 1809.
 He also purchased a small gristmill, which Clark operated with two slaves he owned.

 Clark's knowledge of the region helped him to become an expert on the West's natural history.
 Over the years he welcomed travelers, including those interested in natural history, to his home overlooking the Ohio River.
 Clark supplied details on the area's plant and animal life to John Pope and John James Audubon, and hosted his brother, William, and Meriweather Lewis, prior to their expedition to the Pacific Northwest.
 Clark also provided information on the Ohio Valley's native tribes to Allan Bowie Magruder and archaeological evidence related to the Mound Builders to John P. Campbell.

 In later life Clark continued to struggle with alcohol abuse, a problem which had plagued him on-and-off for many years.
 He also remained bitter about his treatment and neglect by Virginia, and blamed it for his financial misfortune.